lulab/Ribowave/README.md

 #### Input files:

-- <P-site track> : output from the previous step, containing the P-site track of transcripts of interest
+- <P-site track\> : output from the previous step, containing the P-site track of transcripts of interest

 - <ORF_list> : ORFs of interest ,eg : `final.ORFs`

 #### Output files:

-* _name_.feats1 	: the features of ORFs including chi-square P-value information
+* _name_.feats1 	: the features of ORFs including chi-square P-value information.
+Detail information of _name_.feats:
+	column1-column7 : basic information about the ORF column8		: reads coverage within the ORF column9		: P-value predicted by RiboWave
+	column10	: translational signal outside of the current ORF column11	: reads intensity at start codon

 **`result`** directory, including :